New to the Serial? Start from beginning here.

 Mendin choked, he had never thought it let him do anything.
 But why did it open?
 “I cannot be sure, but it did open.
 I was only trying to find a tactical advantage.”

 The sector commander placed a large hand on his shoulder.
 It was twice the size of his own.
-She bent down to stare directly into his soul, it seemed.
+She bent down to stare directly into his soul.
 Her breath was hot.
 Mendin realized she never blinked.

 “You have gotten the closest than any other sentient to the purpose of that probe.
 Will you, for the glory of the Curtani, do it again?”